Hoshin Planning X Matrix

 Long-term Strategic Intent

-Mission, Vision, SWOT Analysis, competitive positioning, core competencies, and a flexible long-term Strategic Plan that ideally features a Big Hairy Audacious Goal.
+Define your Mission, Vision, SWOT Analysis, competitive positioning, core competencies, in a flexible long-term Strategic Plan that ideally features a Big Hairy Audacious Goal.

 Scan the environment to define the most important challenges for strategy to address - using financial projections, Value Stream Maps, and Lean Assessments, and other strategic planning tools.